110th Bomb Squadron: World War I

 Established at Kelly Field, Texas in August 1917 as the 110th Aero Squadron.
 Constructed facilities and engaged in supply and related base support activities.
-Later re-designated as 804th Aero Squadron (1 February 1918), then "Squadron K, Kelly Field" in July 1918.
+Later redesignated 804th Aero Squadron (1 February 1918), then Squadron K, Kelly Field in July 1918.
 Demobilized 1918 shortly after the Armistice with Germany.

 Missouri National Guard

-The squadron was constituted by the Militia Bureau on 23 June 1923, when it authorized the immediate organization of the 110th Observation Squadron, 35th Division Air Service, Missouri National Guard.
+The squadron was constituted on 23 June 1923, with the immediate organization of the 110th Observation Squadron, 35th Division Air Service, Missouri National Guard.
 The squadron's first headquarters was located in a filling station on Manchester Avenue.
 From there it was moved to a small room over a grocery store on Olive Street Road in St. Louis County.
 Meetings were held at the local airport, then little more than a pasture, and there were no airplanes and no uniforms for the enlisted men.
 The squadron's original authorized officer strength was one major, five captains, eleven first lieutenants and fourteen second lieutenants, for a total of thirty-one.
 In its early years, the squadron had only about half of its authorized officer strength.
 The squadron's first commanding officer was Major William B. Robertson.

 Captain Charles A. Lindbergh, Missouri National Guard, and members of his National Guard unit, 110th Observation Squadron, after he flew solo across the Atlantic Ocean, 1927.

 The squadron's first plane was a Curtiss JN-4 "Jenny", which was purchased by the officers of the squadron and used for flight training until early 1924 when three surplus wartime JN-4's were received from the Militia Bureau.
 The planes were housed in a corrugated sheet metal hangar erected on the field during the National Air Races in 1923 and later turned over to the squadron.
 Additional aircraft and equipment were received throughout 1924, and by the year's end, a well received training program was in effect.
 Only eighteen months had elapsed since the unit was formally organized.